 If you plan to hire employees, you must comply with Chinese labor laws.

-Consider hiring a local HR agency to assist with this process.
+Consider hiring a local HR agency to handle recruitment and compliance.

 11. Protect Your Intellectual Property